Sorry, this website is not ready for mobile preview. Make sure to check on Desktop for now.

 Antibody Discovery & Development

-Preclinical Testing
+Preclinical Antibody Testing Services

-Preclinical Testing
+Preclinical Antibody Testing Services

 Immune Cell Assays

-They develop in vitro disease models that closely reflect underlying biology, supporting the evaluation of therapeutic candidates in relevant systems that generate robust data for reliable decision‑making.
+We develop in vitro disease models that closely reflect underlying biology, supporting the evaluation of therapeutic candidates in relevant systems that generate robust data for reliable decision-making.

 T Cell Assays